-A detailed discussion of ZBB is outside the scope of your Management Accounting Fundamentals syllabus, but you should be aware that there are a number of different approaches to budgetary planning.
+A detailed discussion of ZBB is outside the scope of your Fundamentals of Management Accounting syllabus, but you should be aware that there are a number of different approaches to budgetary planning.

-10.9 Budgetary control information
+11.9 Budgetary control information

 You have now learned about the basic principles underlying the budgetary planning process.
 You have seen how budgets are created to guide and coordinate the activities of individuals within the organisation, to ensure that the organisation starts out in the right direction.